gaurav5430/100-days-of-code/log.md

 - yield* is more or less similar to for...of loop, yielding every value one at a time.

 ### Day 9:
-Learnt a bit about Self ORganizing Trees and Self Organizing Linked Lists.
+Learnt a bit about Self Organizing Trees and Self Organizing Linked Lists.
 Also read about Abstract Data Types.
 No Coding sadly.

 ### Day 10:
 Implemented 3 popular ways for self organizing lists.
 Extended the LinkedList class and overrode the search/get method to work accordingly for Transpose/Count/MTF.
 Should changing the Node Type be allowed when creating a Linked List (As it might be required to change the structure of the node to store extra things, like in this case count) ?
 I circumvented it by defining a associative array on the List class, instead of changing the Node definition and used it for keeping track of counts.

 How are self organizing lists used in symbol tables ?
 How are associative arrays used in the decorator pattern ?
 (Both questions from wikipedia entries for the respective data structures)

+### Day 11:
+Implemented insertion in AVL tree.
+Re-implemented deletion in BST by returning root of the tree after every deletion.

+**Learning**
+- Self balancing Binary Search trees are generally much more efficient than regular BSTs.
+- multiple kinds of self balancing trees - AVL trees, Red-Black Trees.

+### Day 12:
+Read about deletion in AVL tree.
+Couldn't implement it yet.

+**Learning**
+- Deletion is more complex than insertion as you might have to balance, the parents of the rotated node as well.
+Still to figure out why.

+### Day 13:
+No coding.

+**Learning**
+- Self organizing lists are used in symbol tables to keep the most recently used symbol towards the top of the table for quick access.

+### Day 14:
+Implemented Circular Linked List and Doubly Linked List.

+**Learning**
+- Circular Linked List is useful for round-robin kind of algorithms.
+- It is not trivial to extend or use LinkedList to create either of Circular/Doublt Linked List, easier to create it as an independent class.

+### Day 15:
+Finished Doubly Linked List browser back/forward algorithm implementation.
+Implemented Double Ended Queue.

+**Learning**
+- Doubly Linked list is really useful if you already have a reference to a node and want to traverse forward/backward from that node (which was the main reason to use it for browser back/forward algorithm implementation)

+### Day 16:
+Implemented Queue and Stack using Linked List and Deque.

+**Learning**:
+- what are circular queues and what problems they solve. (fixed-size buffers, round-robin).
+- double ended queue is a generalization of queue and stack.
+- it is not trivial to implemented PriorityQueue using a Queue , but it is easier to just extend an extending Queue class and change the enqueue method to make a PriorityQueue.